AliciaTransmuted/rEFInd-indulgence/README.md

 *** Also note: You should update to the latest version of the 64 bit Haiku installer before you attempt installation.

-*** Please note: Installation will NOT work with the 32 bit installer on a UEFI device.
+*** Please note: Installation will NOT work with the 32 bit installer of Haiku on a UEFI device.